suprabhasupi/blog/contents/posts/4-react-native-app-using-expo/4-react-native-app-using-expo.md

 import FolderStructure from './1.png' import ExpoBuild from './2.png'

-For beginner, who wants to start working on APP, it’s really easy to start with EXPO.
+<p><span class='first-letter'>F</span>or beginner, who wants to start working on APP, it’s really easy to start with EXPO.
 We can build an app in short time using Native Base and Expo.
 Xcode or Android Studio are not required.
-We just have to install another tool called expo.
+We just have to install another tool called expo.</p>

 This toolchain includes * over the air (OTA)** updates, easy build tooling and a lot of extra API’s on top of React-Native.

-## What is OTA:
+## What is OTA 🤔

 An OTA update does pretty much what it says.
 You send an update out, the user downloads it, and the app updates — much like the web.
 OTA updates are a strong point of React Native.
 Since we, the developers, usually write our logic in JavaScript (which doesn’t have to be compiled and installed) we can just send out a new JavaScript bundle, and once the user downloads `{“type”:”block”,”srcIndex”:0,”srcClientId”:”9e83ea28-f3a5-4f1c-be6e-7ddde7f002cc”,”srcRootClientId”:””}` it they have the updated logic!
 No waiting required.